The Porsche 911 Carrera 997 Buyers Guide

-If your just taking the initial steps to buying a Porsche 911 Carrera 997, this guide will highlight some of the technical issues to be aware of before you commit to buy.
+If you’re just taking the initial steps to buying a Porsche 911 Carrera 997, this guide will highlight some of the technical issues to be aware of before you commit to buy.
+The early 997 cars are now extremely affordable and can be fun to own.

 During production, which ran until 2013, Porsche produced a number of derivatives that included the Carrera Coupe, S, Targa, Turbo, Cabriolet, 4wd and GT versions.
 The most significant update came in 2009 with the launch of the 997.2 version.

-The 997.2 made some significant departures from the original 997 including a new direct fuel injected engine (9A1) a dual clutch PDK transmission, revised suspension and the all important from bumper with LED lights!
+Porsche took what it had learned from the 996 and early 997 revisions and in 2009 launched the updated 997.2.
+The second version of the 997 made some significant departures from the original 997 including a new direct fuel injected engine (9A1) a dual clutch PDK transmission, revised suspension and the all-important from bumper with LED lights!
+The 997.2 is probably the first time since the air-cooled cars, that Porsche actually got the 911 in the solid reliable spot it needed to be in.

-The Turbo and GT cars continued to be powered by different engines from the Carrera versions.
-The original 997 featured an M97 style engine that addressed some of the problems from the previous version.
-The DFI engine in the newer 997.2 further corrected the problems from the original engines and completely eliminated the famed IMS style design.
+The Turbo and GT cars continued to be powered by different engines from the Carrera versions and are exempt from this discussion.
+The original 997 Carrera featured a M96-05 engine, while the S models got an M97 style engine that addressed some of the problems from the previous M96 versions.
+The DFI engine, in the newer 997.2, further corrected the problems from the original engines and completely eliminated the famed IMS style design.

 The number of owners doesn’t necessarily matter with a Porsche – the work and records performed do.
 Many owners are enthusiasts and will keep all the invoices from service or repairs performed.